LGN520/farreach-public/README.md

 |   workloada   |  64   |          59          |
 |   workloada   |  128  |         118          |

-## 6.2 Other NOTEs
+## 6.2 Other Notes

-- We haved changed parameters of some workload profiles in benchmark/ycsb/workloads/ for sysnthetic workloads
+- We haved changed parameters of some workload profiles in `benchmark/ycsb/workloads/` for sysnthetic workloads
 	+ For write ratio (e.g., 25%), change readproportion and updateproportion in workloads/synthetic as workloads/synthetic-XXX (e.g., workloads/synthetic-25)
 	+ For value size (e.g., 32), change fieldlength in workloads/synthetic as workloads/valuesize-XXX (e.g., workloads/valuesize-32)
 	+ For skewness (e.g., 0.9), change requestdistribution and zipfianconstant in workloads/synthetic as workloads/skewness-XXX (e.g., workloads/skewness-0.9) and workloads/uniform